secretstartups/handbook/product/growth/growth-resources.md

 #### Self-managed

 The best way to understand seat utilization for self-managed customers is by using the [License Usage Salesforce App](https://about.gitlab.com/handbook/sales/field-operations/sales-systems/license-usage-app/)

+An alternative to License Usage Salesfore App is the [Version App](version.gitlab.com) you'll need developer access to this application to log in.
+Once logged in navigate to the Hosts tab.
+There you will be able to filter by license tier and see active user counts, historical max user counts among other important infomation as well like, last usage ping, version etc.